sedwards2009/extraterm/docs/guide.md

 * Tabs can be moved between groups of tabs by dragging them from one group to the other.
 * Frames can be dragged by their title bars up into a group of tabs to move them out of their terminal and into their own tab.
 * The main content area of every tab can be split different ways depending on where a tab or frame is dropped.
-Drops towwards the top or bottom will split it horizontally, while drops to the far left or right will split it vertically.
+Drops towards the top or bottom will split it horizontally, while drops to the far left or right will split it vertically.
 A drop in the center of the content will simply move the tab or frame up into the tab group.
 * Frames can also be dragged right out of Extraterm and dropped on other applications which will accept text.